 Ben serves on the Boards of Blyth-Templeton Academy and the American Institute for Foreign Study Foundation and on the B Lab education standards working group.

 He particularly enjoys advising early stage entrepreneurs, and has served as a judge for the Milken PENN Education Business Plan Competition, the 1776 Challenge Cup, and the Yale School of Management Business Plan Competition.
 In 2014, Ben curated “Three Minutes to Launch,” for the New York Times Schools of Tomorrow Summit.

 Ben began his career as an aide to former Xerox CEO, David Kearns.

-A product of public schools and son of public school educators, Ben attended the University of Richmond and received his J.D., cum laude, from Georgetown University, where he was an editor of the Georgetown Law Journal.
+The product of public schools in Norwalk, CT, Ben is committed to issues of equity and access in public education.
+He attended the University of Richmond and received his J.D., cum laude, from Georgetown University, where he was an editor of the Law Review.

 Get all the latest news and updates.